espocrm/espocrm/README.md

 ### Community & Support

-If you have a question regarding some features, need help or customizations, want to get in touch with other EspoCRM users, or add a feature request, please use our [Community Forum](https://forum.espocrm.com/).
+If you have a question regarding some features, need help or customizations, want to get in touch with other EspoCRM users, or add a feature request, please use our [community forum](https://forum.espocrm.com/).
 We believe that using a forum to ask for help and share experience allows everyone in the community to contribute and use this knowledge later.

 ### License